Eczbek/xieite/docs/threads/Interval.md

 <br/>

 Runs a callback every set amount of time.
 The `operator bool` checks whether the interval loop has been cancelled, and the `cancel` method will immediately return to the caller thread, without waiting for the interval loop to complete.
+Extends `xieite::threads::Loop`.
 Compile with `-pthread`.

 <br/><br/>